osmandapp/web/main/docs/user/map/tracks-on-map.md

 You can view the route, and its relief, download it as a GPX-file, edit it with "Plan route" tool and even start navigation along it:
-- look at Route info (Distance, Uphill, Downhill, Altitude range, Route name, Network, Operator, etc.).
+- look at **Route info** (_Distance, Direction, Ascent/Descent, Altitude range, Route name, Network, Operator, State, Colo, Type, Description, Color, Roundtrip, start/end points and etc._).

 <Tabs groupId="operating-systems">